Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ## The Blockchain Scalability Trilemma

 1. Security: how much does it _cost_ to attack the network?
-2. Throughput: how much work can the network do?
+2. Scalability: how much work can the network do?
-3. Latency: how long does it take for work to be finalized?
+3. Decentralization: how decentralized is the network?

 <img width="500px" src="../assets/scalability-trilemma.svg"/>